-C. Cooperating Agencies, Contracts, and Other Agency Assistance
+C. Cooperating Agencies, Contracts, and Other Agency Assistance outreach component of their programs by providing shadowing opportunities and exchanging research with students.

 The Kodiak Island Borough School District will serve as the administering agency for this project.
-The KIBSD and the Chugach Regional Resources Commission have worked together in past years to begin the KAYAW.
-KIBSD, however, is confident that proposing directly to EVOS will help to streamline our efforts and alleviate communication challenges that have existed in previous years.
 KIBSD will work hard to coordinate and collaborate with tribal councils, site coordinators, researchers, and students on the successful implementation of the project.

-Partnerships with the Fisheries Industrial Technology Center, the National Marine Fisheries Service, and the National Oceanographic and Atmospheric Administration will continue to perpetuate the marine mammal monitoring and ocean-monitoring components of the project.
-Staff from each of these organizations has already integrated our KAYAW students into their research and outreach component of their programs.
+Partnerships with the Fisheries Industrial Technology Center, National Marine Fisheries, and the Alaska Department of Fish and Game will continue to perpetuate the marine mammal monitoring, near-shore monitoring, and ocean-monitoring components of the project.
+Staff from each of these organizations has already integrated our KAYAW students into their research and